 The development squad continues to flourish with new player additions providing further competition for places , the squad will be playing once again in the Wessex League which consists of 4 teams this year .

-There are a number of changes in 2020 with all matches being played at the start of the season and a finals (2 day) fixture in August where the team will play a round robin against Gloucestershire, Glamoegan and Gwent.
+There are a number of changes in 2021 with a finals (2 day) fixture in August where the team will play a round robin against Gloucestershire, Glamoegan and Gwent.

 The development squad is the pathway for those players who have committed to the County throughout their teenage years and wish to continue their progression, recent 1st team representation for a number of these players provides evidence of a successful structure.